Sufiyan-SOC/Enterprise-SOC-Lab/02_Docs/Day33.md

-# Detection Use Cases
+# Remote Desktop Logon Detection

 ## Overview

-This directory contains the technical documentation for every security detection use case implemented in the Enterprise SOC Lab.
+This document describes the complete Security Operations Center (SOC) workflow for detecting and investigating Remote Desktop Protocol (RDP) logon activity within the Enterprise SOC Lab.

-Each document represents a complete Security Operations Center (SOC) workflow, beginning with a controlled attack simulation and ending with investigation and incident documentation.

-The objective is to demonstrate practical experience with detection engineering, security monitoring, security analysis, and incident response using Splunk Enterprise.
+Remote Desktop is a legitimate administrative service commonly used by system administrators.
+However, it is also one of the most frequently abused remote access techniques by attackers after obtaining valid credentials.

+The objective of this use case is to demonstrate how Splunk Enterprise can detect RDP logon events, support analyst investigation, and identify potential unauthorized remote access.

 ---

-# SOC Detection Workflow
+# Detection Objective

-Every documented detection follows the same workflow:
+Detect successful Remote Desktop logon events and provide visibility into user authentication, source system activity, and endpoint access.

+---

-Attack Scenario
+# Attack Scenario

-↓
+A Remote Desktop connection was established to CLIENT1 using valid domain credentials from another system within the lab environment.

+The activity generated Windows Security authentication events that were collected and analyzed in Splunk Enterprise.

+---

+# Detection Workflow

 Attack Simulation

 ↓

-Windows Event Generation
+Windows Security Logs

 ↓

-Log Collection in Splunk
+Splunk Log Collection

 ↓